 There is only one land-based operator in Newfoundland and Labrador, the St. John’s Racing & Entertainment Center.
-Here you can play a very limited number of gaming machines, because the focus is on horse racing.
-You can bet on harness and thoroughbred races.
-The seat cost to watch a race is only $1 and there is a seat capacity of 150, and a grandstand capacity of 500.
+Here you can play a very limited number of gaming machines because the focus is on horse racing.
+You can bet on the harness and thoroughbred races.
+The seat cost to watch a race is only $1 and there is a seating capacity of 150 and a grandstand capacity of 500.
 The parking is free and live racing runs from Sunday to Wednesday from 2 PM to 6:30 PM.

 Conclusion about Newfoundland and Labrador Sports Betting